Youth Martial Arts Classes at the JCC Indianapolis

 Belts are used not only for closing the top, but also for signifying your skill level.
 As you progress, you will get a new belt signifying your advancing skills as a practitioner.
 Beginners all start with a white belt.

-A promotion test is given every three months for Tae Kwon Do students.
+A promotion test is given every three months (at the end of each session) for Tae Kwon Do students.
 Students must participate in the Tae Kwon Do class to take Hapkido.

 Master Jean-Pierre Decaudin